NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 **What you need to do before:**
 <br>

-- [x] Complete all planned data sytems testing
+- [x] Complete all planned data systems testing
-- [x] Resolve all test failures and anomolies
+- [x] Resolve all test failures and anomalies
 - [x] Test, deliver, and/or install all operational supporting and enabling products necessary to support operations
 - [x] Programmatic documents are ready for review
     - Stakeholder Engagement Plan deliverables